 The module then builds on material from 3D2 (geotechnical engineering) to examine theoretical solutions for the capacity (strength) and settlement (stiffness) of shallow and deep foundations under simple loading conditions in idealised soils.
 Strength is dealt with using plasticity.
 Stiffness is dealt with using elasticity.
 These theoretical solutions are then extended to more complex loading conditions and less idealised soils.
-The course is widely illustrated with case studies from the offshore industry.

-Engineering Tripos Part IIB, 4D5: Foundation Engineering, 2017-18
+Engineering Tripos Part IIB, 4D5: Foundation Engineering, 2018-19

-Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)
+Published on CUED undergraduate teaching site (http://teaching.eng.cam.ac.uk)